Relativistic Magnetohydrodynamic Simulations of Giant Magnetar Bursts: Results

 Heat in the trapped fireball is generated by magnetic reconnection, so the fireball occupies flux surfaces $\Psi_{\rm rec} < \Psi < \Psi_1$ that have passed through the reconnection layer.
 Thermal energy is first deposited on the flux surfaces that reconnect earliest, at $\Psi_1 \approx 0.62\,\Psi_{*}$, where $\Psi_*=(1/2)\int_{r=\rstar} |B^r|r^2\sin{\theta}\,d\theta\, d\varphi$ is the total stellar magnetic flux.
 Heat is added layer by layer as reconnection proceeds to $\Psi_{\rm rec}(t)<\Psi_1$.
 This process produces a stratified fireball characterized by a thermal pressure $p(\Psi)$ and a thermal energy density $U = 3p$, both of which are approximately uniform on each closed flux surface $\Psi$, as the fireball relaxes to pressure equilibrium (Fig.~\ref{fig:rec}a).

 One can see the reconnecting flux surfaces in Fig.~\ref{fig:inner}(e--g) in representative time snapshots.
 Reconnection involves tearing (X-points) of the current sheet and creates closed contours of $\Psi$, i.e. flux surfaces of toroidal shape, enclosing plasmoids (Fig.~\ref{fig:inner}e).
-At each time $t$, we define $\Psi_{\rm rec}(t)$ as the flux surface passing through the X-point closest to the star.
-The radial position of this closest point $r_{\rm rec}$ defines \textit{reconnection radius} (e.g., see midplane region at $r\sim4\,\rstar$ in Fig.~\ref{fig:inner}e).
+In practice, we identify plasmoids by searching for additional closed contours of $\Psi$ along the equatorial current sheet, excluding those associated with the closed magnetosphere and the ejecta.
+We then define the reconnection radius, $r_{\rm rec}$, as the radial position of the region between the closed zone and the nearest plasmoid identified from the $\Psi$ contours, i.e., the X-point closest to the star (see, e.g., the midplane region at $r\sim4\,\rstar$ in Fig.~\ref{fig:inner}e).
+At each time $t$, we define $\Psi_{\rm rec}(t)$ as the magnetic flux surface passing through this X-point.
 Radius $r_{\rm rec}(t)$ represents the evolving radial extension of the reconnected magnetosphere, and $\Psi=\Psi_{\rm rec}(t)$ defines the evolving outer boundary of the trapped fireball.
 We also measure the thermal energy density $U_{\rm rec}(t)$ at point $r_{\rm rec}(t)$; it represents the energy density being deposited into the fireball.

 The simulation shows how new layers are added to the trapped fireball and how $r_{\rm rec}(t)$ moves outward while $\Psi_{\rm rec}(t)$ and $U_{\rm rec}(t)$ decrease with time (Fig.~\ref{fig:rec}b,c).
 The magnetosphere at $r < r_{\rm rec}$ is approximately dipolar which gives $\Psi_{\rm rec} \propto r_{\rm rec}^{-1}$ and $B_{\rm rec}\propto r_{\rm rec}^{-3}$.
 As a result, the energy density generated by reconnection at the boundary radius $r_{\rm rec}$ scales as $U_{\rm rec} \propto B_{\rm rec}^2 \propto r_{\rm rec}^{-6} \propto \Psi_{\rm rec}^6$.
 This estimate is consistent with the evolution of $U_{\rm rec}$ observed in the simulation, as shown in Fig.~\ref{fig:rec}a, and explains the steep stratification of thermal energy density in the trapped fireball, $U(\Psi)$.